Geometric-Retinotopy-Research/DRRM/README.md

-This project is a validation program of Diffeomorphic Registration for Retinotopic Maps of Multiple Visual Regions.
+This project is the core program of Diffeomorphic Registration for Retinotopic Maps of Multiple Visual Regions.

  * [**Data**](https://osf.io/s25pe/) is availale here.